 Penile clamp products do have potential side effects.
 Some men may have swelling, strictures (scarring in the urethra), or develop skin breakdown.
+These side effects have not been demonstrated with properly applied penile cuffs, however.

 For more general information on Male Urinary Incontinence, click here.